elixir-lang/elixir-lang.github.com/getting-started/mix-otp/ets.markdown

     # Simulate a bucket crash by explicitly and synchronously shutting it down.
     Agent.stop(bucket, :shutdown)

-    # Now trying to call the dead process causes a :noproc exit
+    # Now trying to call the dead process causes a :noproc exit.
     catch_exit KV.Bucket.put(bucket, "milk", 3)
   end
 ```